ballerina-platform/module-ballerina-websocket/docs/spec/spec.md

 2. [Listener](#2-listener)

-The WebSocket listener can be constructed with a port or a http:Listener.
+The WebSocket listener can be constructed with a port or an http:Listener.
 When initiating the listener it opens up the port and attaches the upgrade service which quite similar to an http service at the given service path.

 3. [Service Types](#3-service-types)